Claiming bereavement benefits

 - Bereavement Support Payment is not counted when working out the benefit cap.
 This is a limit on the total amount of benefit you can get.
 But getting Bereavement Support Payment does not mean that the benefit cap does not apply to you.

-- If you live in England, Scotland or Wales, Bereavement Support Payment does not affect your benefits for 1 year after your first payment.
+- The lump sum Bereavement Support Payment does not affect your benefits for 1 year after your first payment.
 After 1 year, any payment you have left over could affect the amount of benefit you get.
 You must tell your local Jobcentre Plus when you start getting Bereavement Support Payment.

 Who can claim?

-- died because of an accident at work or a disease caused by work.
+- died because of an accident at work or a disease caused by work

 Other support with bereavement

 You may also be able to get help towards funeral costs if you get certain benefits.
-For more information, call our money advisers on 0808 808 00 00.
+We have more information about planning a funeral for someone.

 About our information